 Mission Rotary Sports Park – Four baseball diamonds, four slo-pitch diamonds, four soccer fields, two all weather fields, field houses, parking, waste receptacles, washrooms, team rooms, referee rooms, concession, caretaker residence, parks signage, baseball and soccer storage and batting cage.
 Click here for field conditions.

-Ogle Park – Located at 14th Avenue and Tanager Street.
+Ogle Park – Located at Badger Avenue and Beaver Drive.

 Play structure (6-12 age), park signage, fenced and waste receptacle.